 Yes – most people are.
 However there are a few rules.
 You have to be:

-- A British subject, or a citizen of the Commonwealth or the European Union; and
+- A British subject, or an eligible citizen of the Commonwealth or a qualifying citizen of the European Union or with retained rights; and

 - On the “relevant date” (i.e. the day on which you are nominated or if there is a poll the day of the election) 18 years of age or over; and additionally: